-“In this new life of mine I have to deal with being present in the world,” Alazne says softly, “present to other people, managing my ties to others, and also planning for what’s to come.
+“In this new life of mine I have to deal with being present in the world,” Alazne says softly, “managing my ties to others, and also planning for what’s to come.
 I’m so new at this, it’s what I mean.”

 She nods as she swirls the spoon in the soup absentmindedly.

 We don’t speak for a while.
-The muffled squawks of the seagulls reach us through the windows as they fly in circles over the pigeon blue waters.
+The muffled squawks of the seagulls reach us through the windows as the birds fly in circles over the pigeon blue waters.
 The clouds are puffing up and turning greyer as they glide swiftly southwards.
 I should have brought an umbrella.

 Alazne smiles at me, although her eyes are sleepy.
 I can tell she appreciates that I carry the conversation.